We'll continue to grow the range of investments available on the platform. At the moment, we have 18 funds available:

 Socially responsible investments issued by Pathfinder Asset Management Ltd

-- Pathfinder Global Responsibility Fund—includes socially responsible companies around the world.
+- Pathfinder Global Responsibility Fund (Higher Risk)—includes socially responsible companies around the world.
 Each company goes through a screening process to make sure they’re socially responsible.
 This means excluding companies involved in restricted industries such as gambling, tobacco, controversial weapons and thermal coal, and selecting the companies that have the highest Environmental, Social and Governance (ESG) score.

-- Pathfinder Global Water Fund—includes socially responsible companies around the world involved in the water industry.
+- Pathfinder Global Water Fund (Medium Risk)—includes socially responsible companies around the world involved in the water industry.
 The water companies cover a wide range of activities including water treatment, pipe and pump manufacturing, and specialist engineering.
 Each company goes through a screening process to make sure they’re socially responsible—there are no bottled water companies in the water fund.

 - Put your money to work in a range of large and small companies listed on the New Zealand Stock Exchange (NZX).
 The NZ Core Fund gives you access to the big brands you know like TradeMe and Spark, plus increased access to smaller companies.
 The NZ Core Fund is a Smartshares managed fund, and is a medium risk fund.
 This fund is well suited for a Kids Account.